 As China’s leading local listing service, 58.com introduced the Alipay escrow payment solution to enable direct transactions within the site.
 That Alibaba Group created the Alipay solution, which withholds payments till customers confirm receipt of goods, was in order to ease concerns over online shopping of Chinese consumers, most of whom didn’t own credit card and were hesitant to trust online sellers.

 Alipay would become Alibaba’s financial arm, aka Alifinance, and began offering small loans to online retailers on Alibaba marketplaces, such as Taobao and Tmall.
 Whether a store owner can get a loan or how much he or she can get is based on the performance of sales and customer service.
+The store owners can then come in a trust deed based on their requirement and the amount of loan they have taken.
+You can click here to find posts of trust deeds explained in brief.

 The combination of Alibaba marketplaces has become a powerful empire that Alibaba makes revenues from advertising , transaction fees or loan interest from sellers.